 Listen to “The Mom Hour” podcast episode 192 “Toddlers vs. Teenagers” for a healthy debate about the trials and virtues of both stages.

-Learn about the importance of loving teens unconditionally in this aish.com piece that features the wisdom of CPTC Co-Founder Dr. Ken Ginsburg!
+Learn about the importance of loving teens unconditionally in this aish.com piece featuring CPTC Co-Founder Dr. Ken Ginsburg!

 Want to know why teens push parents away?
-Read this guest post on NBC News’ Education Nation Parent Toolkit to find out!
+Read this guest post on NBC News’ Parent Toolkit to find out!

 The CPTC is featured in this well-researched article by @wallacejennieb for the Wall Street Journal on effective communication.
 Parents who love and support their teens unconditionally are more likely to keep lines of communication open.

-Listen to this podcast on communication and love, where Dr. Ginsburg speaks with the Military Child Education Coalition about what military parents can do to lay the foundation for open communication with their kids.
+In this podcast on communication and love, Dr. Ginsburg speaks with the Military Child Education Coalition about what military parents can do to lay the foundation for open communication with their kids.